galaxyproject/galaxy-hub/content/events/gcc2024/schedule/index.md

                     Title:
                 </td>
                 <td>
-                    <strong>Get involved with BioDIGS and GDSCN</strong> (room B)
+                    <strong>microGalaxy SIG with BioDIGS and GDSCN</strong> (room B)
                 </td>
             <tr>
                 <td>
                     Description:
                 </td>
                 <td>
+                    The microGalaxy Special Interest Group (SIG) is a group of researchers and bioinformaticians who collaborate to develop and optimise scientific analytical for microbial data using the Galaxy platform.
+This SIG aims to (i) develop, maintain, and sustain microbial data analysis in Galaxy, (ii) establish and implement standardised "best practices", (iii) expand documentation and training resources, (iv) coordinate collaborative efforts to avoid redundancy and prioritise tools, workflows, and training (v) outreach to the microbiology research communities both within and outside the Galaxy.
+In this BoF, we will talk about the recent efforts of the community (tools, workflows, training, resource catalog, papers) and plan efforts for the next months.<br/>
-                    GDSCN and BioDIGS are looking to get interested researchers and students involved.
-This BoF will involve discussions of how best you can help the project and participate.
-If you have any questions or want to join the effort, come join the BoF.
+                    We will also discuss the GDSCN and BioDIGS projects, which are looking to get interested researchers and students involved in soil metagenomics.
                 </td>
             </tr>
             <tr>